Stress and Anxiety Can Cause Similar Symptoms to Coronavirus—Here's How to Tell the Difference

 It’s hard to catch your breath in the midst of a global pandemic—especially when respiratory issues are one of the primary symptoms of coronavirus (COVID-19).
 As someone with asthma (which is one of the higher risk conditions for the illness), I’ve found myself constantly monitoring my breathing, reaching for my inhaler, and wondering if my breath is getting shorter—or if I’m just reacting to the weight of the news.
-So many people across the world are in the same place as me, whether they’re putting a microscope to their breathing or something else, and are repeatedly questioning: Am I sick?
+So many people across the world are in the same place as me, whether they’re putting a microscope on their breathing or something else, and are repeatedly questioning: Am I sick?
 Is this a symptom?
 Is this normal?

 In the midst of a global health crisis, personal health concerns can quickly become all-consuming.
 What’s worse, this stress and anxiety can put a strain on both our mental and physical health.